ahronsz/robonomics-drex-demo/docs/raspberry_image.md

 # Prepared Image
-We prepared an image to make it easier to use the Home Assistant with Xiaomi Miio and Robonomics with the Raspberry Pi.
+We prepared an image to make it easier to use Robonomics with the Raspberry Pi.

 You can get it here: [download image](https://ipfs.io/ipfs/bafybeihzzqoyycflxzxlxy2aplkzxo537ggqatdlbr24b4dnlyrtpkp2eu)